geomstats/geomstats/docs/api-reference.rst

 The API reference gives an overview of Geomstats implementation.

-The module `geometry` implements concepts in differential geometry, such as manifolds and Riemannian metrics, with associated exponential and logarithmic maps, geodesics, and parallel transport.
+The module `geometry` implements concepts in differential geometry, to perform computations on manifolds and Riemannian metrics, with associated exponential and logarithmic maps, geodesics, and parallel transport.

 The module `learning` implements statistics and learning algorithms for data